-The High School Student Council was established to give LPS students the fullest possible exposure to the fundamentals of democracy.
+The Student Council was established to give LPS students the fullest possible exposure to the fundamentals of democracy.
 Students are involved in an electoral process similar to that of our government.
-At the beginning of each school year, staff nominate students.
-Nominees then conduct campaigns and run for office.
+At the beginning of each school year, students conduct campaigns and run for office.
 The goal of Student Council is to foster leadership, independence, initiative and enthusiasm.

 In addition to bake sales, community service projects and theme dress-up days, Student Council also sponsors events that enable students to develop and cultivate social skills in a safe and fun environment.
-These after school or evening activities include theme dances, a bowling event and a prom.
-The annual prom is held at a different location in the Boston area each year and is open to any High School student in grades 10-12.
+These after school or evening activities include theme dances or movie nights.
+High School Student Council additionally plan an annual prom which open to any High School student in grades 9 -12.

 Students in the High School have the opportunity to get involved in taking and manipulating creative digital photos, journaling the year’s events using lively grammar, peer-editing page layouts and copy, and publishing a professional-looking yearbook.

 Students Against Destructive Decisions (SADD) is a national organization that addresses the issues of underage drinking, impaired driving, drug use and other destructive decisions.
 SADD’s mission is to provide students with the best prevention and intervention tools possible to deal with serious issues young adults are facing today.
-SADD sponsors fun activities that are substance-free.
 Motivational speakers are brought in to discuss the consequences of destructive decisions and SADD students participate in service projects in the school and in the community.
 These include:

 The GSA is a student-run club which provides a safe place for students to meet to support each other to discuss issues related to sexual orientation and gender identity and expression.